lucilemg/Elevators_Project/Notes.md

 - Handling several changes to the lists in one function call is a challenge, both in orderlist_handler and statuslist_handler
 - Cost function needs some actual logic
 - Main priority next time: solve challenges mentioned above

+- Cost function is functional and tested on single elevator, seems to work decently
+- Button lights are now managed by a button_light_manager, works as intended

+- Network module improved:
+  - ConnectionList is added to records.hrl along with NameList